The best TV shows to watch on Netflix this Christmas

 Doctor Who

-Christmas specials, regenerations, plus some of the best British storytellers and directors to be found anywhere: Doctor Who is a Christmas staple, even when the hype of Peter Capaldi’s final episode as the Doctor ends.
+Christmas specials, regenerations, plus some of the best British storytellers and directors to be found anywhere: Doctor Who is a modern Christmas tradition, even when the hype of Peter Capaldi’s final episode as the Doctor ends.
 Watch on Netflix

 A Series of Unfortunate Events